ujjwalrox/crux-judge/docs/install.md

 Clone the repository from [GitHub](https://github.com/crux-bphc/crux-judge).

-You need pip3, MySQL and virtualenv installed on your system.
+You need pip3, sqlite3 and virtualenv installed on your system.
 For Debian/Ubuntu, run the following commands:

 ```bash
 sudo apt install python3-pip -y